Improved Robustness and Hyperparameter Selection in the Dense Associative Memory: Formalization of the Hopfield Network and Dense Associative Memory

-To fix this, we propose a slight modification to the implementation of the modern Hopfield network.
-We propose normalizing the similarity score by the network dimension \(N\), bounding it between \(-1\) and \(1\) rather than \(-N\) and \(N\).
-Additionally, we propose pulling the scaling factor \(\beta\) inside the interaction function, so we can appropriately scale the value before any potential imprecision is introduced by a large exponentiation, making the network more robust.
-This also allows us to select values of \(\beta\) that are independent of the network dimension -- previously, \(\beta\) was the only way to normalize the similarity scores and hence new values of \(\beta\) were required when applying the network to a new task.
-We show these modifications have the same behavior as the original modern Hopfield network specification in Section \ref{Section:ModificationFormalization}.
-In Section \ref{Section:HyperparameterTuning} we also show by experimentation that these modifications make the network temperature independent of the interaction vertex, something that is not true in the original modern Hopfield network.
-This makes working with the modern Hopfield network more practical, as it avoids large hyperparameter searches when slightly changing the interaction vertex.
+We propose a slight modification to the implementation of the Dense Associative Memory.
+Normalizing the similarity score by the network dimension \(N\) bounds the magnitude of the result to \(1\) rather than \(N\).
+Additionally, we propose pulling the scaling factor \(\beta\) inside the interaction function, so we can appropriately scale the value before any imprecision is introduced by a large exponentiation as well as controlling the gradient, making the network more robust.
+We show these modifications are equivalent to the original Dense Associative Memory specification in Section \ref{Section:ModificationFormalization}.
+In Section \ref{Section:HyperparameterTuning} we also show by experimentation that these modifications make the network temperature independent of the interaction vertex.
+This makes working with the Dense Associative Memory more practical, as it avoids large hyperparameter searches when slightly altering the interaction vertex.